XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

 \subsection{Decoder and Loss Function}

 Our decoder comprises two parts: predicting event type and event time, as shown in Figure~\ref{fig:overview}(b).
-Initially, we apply cross-scale attention at the topmost (largest) scale, using the last element as the query and the others as keys to encapsulate the temporal and sequential nature of the forthcoming event.
+First, we apply cross-scale attention at the topmost (largest) scale, using the last element as the query and the others as keys to capture the temporal and sequential nature of the upcoming event.
 Following this, we obtain \(H_L\), the comprehensive latent representation of the entire past event sequence, by applying a dense layer to \(H^s\).
-As \(H^s\) integrates features from multiple scales, it effectively discerns the temporal patterns of the incoming event.
+Since \(H^s\) incorporates features from multiple scales, it effectively identifies the temporal patterns of the forthcoming event. =